 - ½ cup whipping cream

 Cut bacon into ½ inch pieces.
-Cook in a or dutch oven over medium heat until crisp and fat has rendered.
+Cook in a or dutch oven or large sauce pan over medium heat until crisp and fat has rendered.
 Set bacon aside to use as garnish.

 Spoon all but one tablespoon of the bacon drippings from pan.